You are listening to the Sean Hannity Radio Show Podcast.

 That's all legal.

-And they get, but to do it to an American, you need either Pfizer court approval or you need some other court approval that gives you the right to surveil an American.
+But to do it to an American, you need either Pfizer court approval or you need some other court approval that gives you the right to surveil an American.

-And then if you are picked up in an incidental surveillance, like in the case of General Flynn.
+And then if you are picked up in an incidental surveillance, like in the case of General Flynn, if they do identify, oh, this is an American on the line.

 At that point, they're supposed to do a process that's called minimization.

-minimizing that which they listen to, as long as you're not talking about something that is against the United States, they're not supposed to just say, oh, well, we're listening to the ambassador.
+Minimizing that which they listen to, as long as you're not talking about something that is against the United States, they're not supposed to just say, oh, well, we're listening to the ambassador.

 Now we're going to listen to Michael, General Flynn.